morlandi/django-task/README.rst

 **Details**

-1. each specific job is described my a Model derived from models.Task, which is responsible for:
+1. each specific task is described by a Model derived from either models.TaskRQ or models.TaskThreaded, which is responsible for:

-   - selecting the name for the consumer queue among available queues
+   - selecting the name for the consumer queue among available queues (TaskRQ only)
    - collecting and saving all parameters required by the associated job
    - running the specific job asyncronously